algolia/autocomplete/packages/website/docs/sources.md

 > `(params: { item, state: AutocompleteState }) => string` | defaults to `({ state }) => state.query`

-The function called to get the value of the item.
+The function called to get the value of an item.
 The value is used to fill the search box.

 ```js
 const items = [{ value: 'Apple' }, { value: 'Banana' }];